Cubie87/Pandora/README.md

 # Pandora
 A custom discord bot :D

- - Originally written to roll dice.
+ - Originally written to roll dice
+ - Export discord events to calendar function
  - Expanded to be able to cache and play YouTube audio (using yt-dlp)
  - Can grab video's audio for on the go listening (eg, on the bus), allowing for phone to be locked
     - This bypasses YouTube's paid feature where you can turn your screen off and still listen